SamsungInternet/homepage-archive/docs/web-bluetooth.md

 image: /images/header-images/bluetooth-drone.jpg
 description: Access and control Bluetooth Low Energy devices from your web browser
 ---
-Support for [Web Bluetooth](https://github.com/WebBluetoothCG/web-bluetooth) has been introduced from Samsung Internet v6.x, behind a flag.
+Support for [Web Bluetooth](https://github.com/WebBluetoothCG/web-bluetooth) (without requiring a flag to be enabled) has been introduced [from Samsung Internet v6.4](https://medium.com/samsung-internet-dev/lets-connect-with-samsung-internet-v6-4-stable-1f197d43a812).

-Web Bluetooth is currently an experimental web feature.
-It can be enabled by switching on the `internet://flags/#enable-web-bluetooth/` flag and relaunching Samsung Internet.

 *Please note that Android 6.0 Marshmallow or later is required.*